Request Request an Appointment Call Call Our Office Map Map Us

 Dental Implant Failure & Salvage – Denton, TX

 Compared to other tooth replacement methods, dental implants are by far the most successful and capable of lasting the longest.
-Even though your odds of experiencing a failed dental implant in Denton, TX are extremely low, they aren’t zero.
-In the rare circumstances where your implant begins to fail, please call our team at Southridge Dental right away.
+Even though your odds of experiencing a failed dental implant are extremely low, they aren’t zero.
+In the rare circumstances where your dental implant begins to fail, please call our dental team at Southridge Dental Family & Cosmetic Dentistry right away.
 If you’re able to see Dr. Dunson quickly enough, he may be able to rescue your replacement teeth with dental implant salvage.
+Keep reading to learn more about dental implant failure and salvage at our Denton, TX dental office.

 Why Do Dental Implants Fail?